LIVEABOARD SEARCH

 Day 1

-After breakfast, it’s time to pack your bags and say your goodbyes to the Emperor Raja Laut crew, before you disembark from the liveaboard and are transferred to Sorong Airport for your onward flight.
+After breakfast it is time to pack your gear and say your farewells, before disembarking and being transferred to Sorong Airport in time for your onward flight.

 [Information is best estimate in ideal circumstances and subject to changes beyond our control.
 The itinerary is a guide only and may be adapted to best suit the weather, tides, currents, availability and other prevailing events.
 Price is for the cruise, not for an exact number of dives].